Iamkillua/myanimemirrorbot/README.md

 - Racaty.net support
 - Shell and Executor
 - Stickers module
+- Anime Manga and Charecter search from anilist.co

 ## From Original Repos
 - Mirroring direct download links, Torrent, and Telegram files to Google Drive